robjwells/mcp2221-hal/mcp2221-hal/README.md

 Currently there is no plan to support the following features.

+- UART serial
+    + This library interacts with the MCP2221 via USB HID commands, opening the device via vendor ID and product ID, but there does not appear to be a straightforward way to find a serial port by its USB properties.

+      If you need programmatic access to the MCP2221 UART, for eg driver development, I'd recommend you use [`embedded-io`] with your preferred serial library since it has blanket implementations for types that implement the `std::io` traits.
+      If you enable USB CDC serial number enumeration in the MCP2221 settings, you should be able to find the MCP2221 serial port at a stable path.
 - `embedded_hal_async::digital::Wait`
     + While the async I2C trait is faked (by just calling the blocking API), the async GPIO trait would require busy-waiting, which is an unacceptable tradeoff.